egor-demidov/libgran/Writerside/topics/Custom-unary-force-model.md

    {collapsible="true" collapsed-title="tutorial_03.cpp"}

 3. Create a directory named **run** in the same folder as the executable and run the simulation.
 Set up a visualization, as shown in the [example simulation tutorial](Example-simulation.md).
-You should see an initially fractal aggregate that undergoes compaction due to the central attractive force:
+You should see a fractal aggregate that undergoes compaction due to the central attractive force:

    ![Fractal aggregate undergoing compaction](aggregate_central.gif)